soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 common cold (which is also caused by other viruses, predominantly rhinoviruses), while more lethal varieties can cause SARS, MERS, and COVID-19.

-With the increse in the spread of the dangerous and highly contagious **Novel** **Coronavirus** and the underlying disease caused by it, **COVID-19**, it is a requirement now more than ever to follow the social distancing norms set in place by the scientists and researchers.
+With the increase in the spread of the dangerous and highly contagious **Novel** **Coronavirus** and the underlying disease caused by it, **COVID-19**, it is a requirement now more than ever to follow the social distancing norms set in place by the scientists and researchers.